aditya2994/TDSP_Zippy/Docs/Project/Charter.md

   * Azure Databricks
   * AzureML for modeling and web service operationalization
 * How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.
   * How will the customer use the model results to make decisions?
-The marketing team will use the model results to increase the effectiveness of thier marketing campaigns.
+The marketing team will consume a web service API to populate the marketing database with consumer likelihood to respond to direct mail marketing campaigns.
   * Data movement pipeline in production
   * Make a 1 slide diagram showing the end to end data flow and decision architecture
-    * If there is a substantial change in the customer's business workflow, make a before/after diagram showing the data flow.

 ## Communication
 * How will we keep in touch?
 Weekly meetings?
 We will have a daily standup to discuss the goals for the day and what we accomplished the previous day.
-Also, there will be a biweekly stakeholer meeting.
+Also, there will be a biweekly stakeholder meeting.
 * Who are the contact persons on both sides?
 The Project Lead on the DS Team and the business contact on the marketing team.